jdogresorg/Broadcast-Token-Naming-System/docs/BTNS-420.md

 ## BATCH command
-This `ACTION` allows one to batch execute multiple BTNS `ACTION` commands in a single transaction
+This command batch executes multiple BTNS `ACTION` commands in a single transaction

 `PARAMS` options:
 - `TICK` - 1 to 5 characters in length (required)